btoo/noverlap/README.md

 # noverlap
-prevent function invocations (both sync and async) from redundantly overlapping with each other
+dependency-less-ly prevent function invocations (both sync and async) from redundantly overlapping with each other

 ## usage